 - Technical Assistance – information should be presented in a way that supports people to make good and fast decisions.

-- Decentralisation – after decades of centralisation to things like DCS systems and SCADA systems, the future is to enable as many decisions as possible to be made locally by whatever intelligence (human or machine) is available.
+- Decentralization – after decades of centralization to things like DCS systems and SCADA systems, the future is to enable as many decisions as possible to be made locally by whatever intelligence (human or machine) is available.

 So what is Water 4.0 and SMART and DIGITAL?